Skip to content

 Overview

-• Index-based matching: Row order or explicit cell ID matching
+• Index-based matching: Row order or explicit cell ID matching for pre-aligned data

 • Graceful fallbacks: Global mean values for cells outside interpolation range or with sparse data